ANSWERED ON THIS PAGE:

 - Do we need an in-country representative in Saudi Arabia?

 The Saudi Food and Drug Authority (SFDA) regulates medical devices and IVDs sold and distributed in Saudi Arabia.
-For most devices, Medical Device Marketing Authorization (MDMA) approval from the SFDA is required before placing a product on the market.
-The SFDA meticulously reviews MDMA applications, so prepare your submission carefully to ensure a timely approval.
-With assistance from our colleagues in Riyadh, Emergo can fully support your medical device registration in the Kingdom of Saudi Arabia (KSA).
+A Medical Device Market Authorization (MDMA) from the SFDA is required to market medical devices (including IVDs) in the Kingdom of Saudi Arabia (KSA).
+The SFDA meticulously reviews MDMA applications, so prepare your submission carefully to ensure timely approval.
+With assistance from our colleagues in Riyadh, Emergo by UL can fully support your medical device registration in the KSA.

-What is needed before submitting medical device registration?
+What is needed before submitting a medical device registration?